swadhinroutray/DevOps-Workshop/README.md

 # DevOps-Workshop

-## For Pm2 & Nginx deployment
+## For Docker deployments

--   Install MongoDB, Redis, Node and Nginx on the server
+-   Install Docker and Docker Compose on your systems
--   Build your client app on the server
--   Copy build folder to /var/www/html/build
--   Start PM2 Deployment
--   Start nginx server
+-   Change redis provider in ENV from localhost to redis